 LGL defaults: Gift Type = “Gift”, Category = “Donation”, Payment Type = “Credit Card Stripe”, Acknowledgement = “—do not acknowledge via LGL –“

 QB Requirements

+QuickBooks is used by Daniel’s Table to track donations made directly by cash or check.
+Its input file is created by exporting data for a time period from its web interface.

 Note the beginning and end dates.